cyrsis/reactjssandbox/README.md

 2.Add an action creator to the actions folder.
 Return an action JavaScript object with a type of the constant you created.

-3.Add a reducer to the reducers folder that handles this action creato
+3.Add a reducer to the reducers folder that handles this action creat

 ## Clean npm